Course Content

 • Tamil Nadu, Kerala, Karnataka, Andhra Pradesh, Telangana – People here speak Tamil, Malayalam, Kannada, Telugu, etc.

-• Kerala is famous for backwaters, green trees, and houseboats.
+• Kerala is famous for backwaters, coconut trees, and houseboats.
+Children in Kerala sometimes travel by boat school to school in villages near the water.

 Eastern India